 For a moment, gray paint colors were all the rage, but now, designers are leaning towards beige paint colors again.
 So if you’re looking for a neutral beige paint color that goes with virtually anything, it’s time to consider Accessible Beige by Sherwin Williams.

 What are the undertones of Accessible Beige?

-Accessible Beige is widely touted as one of the best neutral paint colors because of its gray undertones.
+Accessible Beige is widely touted as one of the best neutral paint colors.
 It’s definitely not too beige and lacks yellow undertones that a lot of true beige paint colors have.

 Additionally, and quite surprisingly, Accessible Beige also has a slight green undertone and you can really see this when you pair it with things that have pink undertones like terracotta tiles.
 Don’t worry though, this green undertone isn’t glaring in the slightest.